 SCOTT TURNER, Shareholder, Welborn Sullivan Meck & Tooley, P.C., Denver, CO

 DAVE B. HATCH is an oil and gas title and transactional attorney in the Salt Lake City office of Holland & Hart.
 Dave has extensive experience with drilling title, division order, financing, and acquisition title opinions, leading the oil and gas title group in New Mexico.
 He provides efficient and reliable work on simple to complex issues involving federal, state, Indian, and private lands from the Bakken to the Permian.
 He also represents clients in all types of oil and gas transactions, including conducting due diligence, drafting and negotiating agreements, resolving issues, and getting deals to the closing table.
-Prior to joining Holland & Hart, Dave gained valuable experience and deeper understanding of issues from the client’s perspective working as a landman for an independent oil and gas company.
+Before joining Holland & Hart, Dave gained valuable experience and deeper understanding of issues from the client’s perspective working as a landman for an independent oil and gas company.
 During that time, he gained broad exposure to workings of an upstream oil and gas company by running title in the county records, negotiating oil and gas leases and assignments, and managing the company’s land database.
-Dave speaks frequently at industry conferences and enjoys providing client training to oil and gas land and legal departments.
+Dave speaks frequently at industry conferences.
 He is an active member of the Rocky Mountain Mineral Law Foundation and the American Association of Professional Landmen.
 He received his J.D. from University of Utah S.J.
 Quinney College of Law and B.A. in Business Administration from the University of Utah.

 SAM NIEBRUGGE is a partner at Davis Graham & Stubbs LLP in Denver, Colorado.
 His practice focuses primarily on transactional matters for the oil and gas and mining industries.
 In addition to his work with oil and gas and mining producers at DGS, he worked in-house for a large independent oil and gas producer.
 He is experienced in drafting and negotiating purchase and sale, development, exploration, joint operating, farmout, and master services agreements, as well as various other agreements in the oil and gas and mining industries.
 He has experience in both asset and equity transactions.
 He also has extensive experience preparing all forms of title opinions covering fee, state, and federal lands.
 He is a trustee, member of the Financial Advisory Committee and Special Institutes Committee, and the co-chair of the Oil and Gas Section for the 2018 Annual Institute for the Rocky Mountain Mineral Law Foundation (RMMLF).
 He is also the former chair of the RMMLF Young Professionals Committee.
 He has authored several papers and spoken extensively to in-house counsel and at continuing legal education events on all matters associated with the oil and gas industry.